-02.03.01 Safety Management System (SMS) - Management is responsible for an effective SMS, but management and staff are responsible for making operations safer.
+02.03.01 Safety Management System (SMS) - Management is responsible for development of an effective SMS and training all staff. , but Both management and staff is are responsible for making operations safer.

 02.03.02 The Safety Management System is proactive in identifying risks and eliminating injuries to personnel and patients and damage to equipment.
-A Safety Management System includes:
+A Safety Management System includes: A Safety Management System includes the four components of Safety Policy, Safety Risk Management, Safety Assurance and Safety Promotion.
+Several elements of these components include:

-1. A statement of policy commitment from the accountable executive

-2. A risk identification process and risk management plan that include a non-punitive system for employees to report hazards, risks and safety concerns

-3. A system to track, trend and mitigate errors or hazards
+- 1. A statement of policy commitment from the accountable executive - 2.
+A risk identification process and risk management plan that include a non-punitive system for employees to report hazards, risks and safety concerns - 3.
+A system to track, trend and mitigate errors or hazards

-4. A system to track and document incident root cause analysis

-5. A safety manual (electronic or hard copy)

-6. A system to audit and review organizational policy and procedures, ongoing safety training for all personnel (including managers), a system of pro-active and reactive procedures to insure compliance, etc.
+- 4. A system to track and document incident root cause analysis - 5.
+A safety manual (electronic or hard copy) - 6.
+A system to audit and review organizational policy and procedures, ongoing safety training for all personnel (including managers), a system of pro-active and reactive procedures to insure compliance, etc.